Capacity Analysis of Linear Operator Channels over Finite Fields: Capacity of Linear Operator Channels

 A LOC defined in \eqref{eq:formu}, denoted by $\loc(H,T)$, is a \emph{discrete memoryless channel} (DMC).
 The dimensions of the transfer matrices discussed in this paper are $M\times N$ unless otherwise specified.
 Under the assumption that $H$ and $X$ are independent, the transition probability $P_{Y|X}(\bY|\bX)$ is given by

 The \emph{(Shannon) capacity} of $\loc(H,T)$ is

-In this section, we investigate the input distributions that achieve the Shannon capacity, and give bounds on the Shannon capacity.
-The essential technique behind the scenes is the symmetry properties of LOCs.
+The input $X$, the output $Y$, their row/column spaces and their ranks form Markov chains shown in Fig.~\ref{fig:markov}.

-Let us introduce some random variables that will be used in our discussion.
-Regard the vectors in $\ffield^t$ as column vectors.
-For a matrix $\bX$, let $\rank(\bX)$ be the rank of $\bX$, let $\bX^\tr$ be the transpose of $\bX$, and let $\lspan{\bX}$ be the subspace spanned by the columns of $\bX$.
-We call $\lspan{\bX}$ and $\lspan{\bX^\tr}$ the column space and the row space of $\bX$, respectively.
+In this section, we first introduce the essential technique of this paper---some symmetry properties of LOCs.
+We then investigate the input distributions that achieve the Shannon capacity, and give upper and lower bounds on the Shannon capacity.